nekrassov01/mintab/README.md

 - Text table format
 - Markdown table format
 - Backlog table format
+- Load struct slices directly
-- Group rows based on previous field value
+- Merge columns based on previous field value
 - Ignore specified columns
-- Escape HTML special characters
+- Escape HTML special characters (mainly designed for markdown)
 - Set multiple values to a field as a joined string
 - Set byte slices as a string

 Notes
 -----

-- Only non-nested struct slices are accepted
+- Nested structures are not supported, but the slices of primitive data types are converted to strings
 - Using reflect

 Usage